 Overall, I liked my job.
 I enjoyed being a scientist, getting to do experiments and discovering new things.
 But since the first day of my PhD, I was putting too much energy into my job, neglecting my personal life.

 Everything in my life revolved around work, even the city that I chose to live in.
 My job ruled over my life.
 I wouldn’t make plans with friends until I had my lab schedule.
-I worked weekends conducting experiments on animals and staying up late alone in the lab monitoring results.
+I worked weekends conducting experiments and staying up late alone in the lab monitoring results.
 Over time it only got worse and worse.